Keybored02/Geeetech-A10M-Chimera-mod/README.md

 In order to proceed with the mod, you'll have to open the hood and look at your board.
 If it has all the connectors installed, good.
 Keep on reading.
 If it doesn't, jump to Part 4.0

-First of all, a BOM of the parts (pricing for reference only):
+First of all, a BOM of the parts:
 [Chimera+ Kit](https://it.aliexpress.com/item/32907340102.html?spm=a2g0o.store_pc_allProduct.8148356.3.77b627c6nWPtjm) that includes:
                           - Chimera+ heatsink and couplers
                           - 2x Kraken (unofficial naming) heatbreaks